 Although geothermal energy is not as popular as other renewable energy sources, it offers enormous energy supply potential.
 It has a little environmental footprint because it may be built underground.
 Because geothermal energy is regenerated spontaneously, it does not represent a threat of shortage.

 This is the process of converting solid fuel from plants into electrical energy.
 Although biomass is basically a method of generating electricity by burning organic materials, it is now a much cleaner and more energy-efficient process.
 Biomass converts agricultural, industrial, and household waste into solid, liquid, and gas fuel at a far lower economic and environmental cost.

 Solar energy is produced by capturing sunlight’s radiant energy and converting it to heat, electricity, or hot water.
 Solar cells are used in photovoltaic (PV) systems to convert direct sunlight into electricity.

 If you are looking to buy a solar panel at affordable prices and cut your electrical bills?
-Then contact Wattz, the region’s first Solar Rooftop Energy supplier, founded to connect clients to the sun.
+Then contact Wattz, the region’s first Solar Rooftop Energy supplier in Dubai, founded to connect clients to the sun.
 Our experts will assist you with a home solar assessment to choose the best solar energy panel for your home and how to install it to lower your monthly energy bill.